Yoshiko182985/python-learnings/README.md

 # Jo's Code Journeys

  * A hello world intro with a metric fuckton of notes
- * Essentially, a glorofied coding to-do list with some projects
+ * Essentially, a glorified coding to-do list with some projects

 ## And now to learn about MD format!